agustinaponte/amigoInvisible/README.md

 Decides who gives chistmas gifts to who and notifies each person by email.

 Requirements:

-A gmail account and creation of an application password: https://support.google.com/mail/answer/185833?hl=en
+- A gmail account and creation of an application password: https://support.google.com/mail/answer/185833?hl=en
+- Python has to be installed: https://www.python.org/downloads/

 Usage: